-For two centuries, the character has appeared in films and cartoons, poems and horror stories are dedicated to him, from which goosebumps appear.
-Mary assured that she herself came up with the name of the hero, but critics believe that this decision was influenced by the castle with the same name.
+For two centuries, Frankenstein has been featured in films and cartoons, poems, and horror stories, thus continuing to capture the public’s imagination.
+Mary Shelley assured that she herself came up with the name of the hero, but some critics believe that it was influenced by the castle of the same name.

-How to celebrate
+How to take part

 When is Frankenstein Friday celebrated in 2022?